 LCLD “Pathfinder Program” members are early career attorneys, also nominated by their company or organization, who have three-to-five years of practice experience.
 The initiative aims to arm its set of diverse, high-potential professionals with practical tools for developing and leveraging internal professional networks.
 The “Pathfinder Program” focuses on relationship building, foundational leadership instruction and career development activities.
 Bell Nunnally has sent two early career attorneys a year to participate in the Pathfinder Program.

-Bell Nunnally attorneys Natasha Gandhi and Scott Larson were selected to the LCLD's 2018 "Pathfinder Program."
-Natasha and Scott follow Bell Nunnally partner and 2017 “Fellow” Karen Hart and associates and “Pathfinders” Xakema Henderson and Saba Syed.
+Bell Nunnally attorney Alana Ackels was selected to the LCLD's 2019 "Fellows Program."
+In addition, attorneys Katie Beaird and Jennice Lee were selected to the 2019 "Pathfinders Program."
+Alana, Katie and Jennice follow Bell Nunnally partner and 2017 “Fellow” Karen Hart and associates and “Pathfinders” Saba Syed.
 In 2016, Partner Sonja McGill participated in the “Fellows Program” and associate Murphy Sayre participated in the “Pathfinders Program.”
 The chair of Bell Nunnally’s Diversity and Inclusion Committee, Kassandra McLaughlin, is a 2014 Fellow alumna.

 Bell Nunnally has signed the Texas Competes pledge.
 Texas Competes’ mission is to provide a unified voice for the Texas business community on the clear economic and business case for a Texas that offers fair treatment of lesbian, gay, bisexual, and transgender (LGBT) people.
 That unified voice takes the form of the Texas Competes pledge.
 This pledge creates an opportunity for business leaders to clarify their shared economic interests in a fair and welcoming Texas for LGBT people.